cindychow0101/Online-course-management-system/README.md

 # Online Course Management System

 ## Overview
-The Online Course Management System is a system that utilizes SQLite as its database to manage course-related data.
-This system allows for the management of students, instructors, courses, course materials, and enrollments.
-It provides functionalities to add, update, view, search, and delete records, as well as export data to CSV files.
+The Online Course Management System uses SQLite as its database to handle all course-related information.
+It helps manage students, instructors, courses, course materials, and enrollments.
+The system allows users to add, update, view, search for, and delete records, and users can also export data to CSV files.

 ## Features
 - **Database Management**: Automatically creates the necessary tables for students, instructors, courses, course materials, and enrollments.